 Deciding when to pinch or prune you plants really isn't that difficult.
 Houseplants that becomes leggy or produce vines with long stretches between the leaves need pinching or pruning.
 (And more light, if you can provide it.)
-Typically, if the plant has become unsightly - you know the one you hide behind the others so no one will notice it - cutting it back to within 2 to 3 inches of the soil is often the best bet.
+Typically, if the plant has become unsightly cutting it back to within 2 to 3 inches of the soil is often the best solution.

-Due to the lack of light, and the low intensity of that light, during the winter in Maine, many houseplants suffer from lack of adequate light and benefit from some pinching and pruning to keep them looking good.
+Due to the lack of light, and the low intensity of what light we have in the winter many houseplants suffer from lack of adequate light and benefit from some pinching and pruning to keep them looking good.

 Until next time . . .
 HAPPY GARDENING!